 Then: “But Mooooom, everyone has one!” that’s the sound of a bratty ’80s teenager begging his mother to let him get his ear pierced.
 By the time he shows up in school with his radical piercing, no one will know he whined for hours just to make it happen.
 Sealing the deal are some choice highlights in his hair, a sign of being cool if there ever was one.

 Now: Ear piercings and highlights were to 1980s what tattoos are today.
 In other words, half the male population had them and only a sliver of that population actually had the attitude to back it up.
-It was a trend that carried well into the 90s until getting killed by boy bands like NSYNC.
-If you’re interested in getting some piercings for yourself, keep it simple if you don’t have the personality to back it up.
+It was a trend that carried well into the ’90s until getting killed by boy bands like *NSYNC.
+If you’re interested in getting some piercings for yourself, we recommend keeping it simple.

 13. Slogan and Logo T-shirts